kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## effect:
   Type of effect.
 (Red and Blue Series only.
-Black Series devices do not support effects)
+Black Series devices do not support effects.)

 ## brightness: